V. J. Jerome: Political career

 In the postwar period, Congress and local governments reacted to the Cold War with investigations of communist activity.
-Jerome was prosecuted and convicted under the Smith Act for committing the "overt act" of conspiracy to teach and encourage overthrow of the US government through his pamphlet, "Grasp the Weapon of Culture", which he presented as a report to the Communist Party in 1950.
+Jerome was prosecuted and convicted under the Smith Act for committing the "overt act" of conspiracy to teach and encourage the overthrow of the US government through his pamphlet, "Grasp the Weapon of Culture", which he presented as a report to the CPUSA in 1950.
 He recommended that the Party consider art and entertainment part of its "mass work".